weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 ## Enable PQ compression

+PQ is configured at a collection level.
 There are two ways to enable PQ compression:

 - [Use AutoPQ to enable PQ compression](./pq-compression.md#configure-autopq).
 - [Manually enable PQ compression](./pq-compression.md#manually-configure-pq).